forkyouabhi/Raydius/README.md

 Prerequisites
 Make sure you have the following software installed on your machine:

-Node.js (LTS version recommended)
+Node.js: Download Node.js (LTS version recommended)

-MongoDB Atlas Account (for the database)
+MongoDB: A MongoDB Atlas Account for the database.

-An SMTP service for sending emails (e.g., SendGrid or a test service like Ethereal)
+SMTP Service: An email service for sending OTPs (e.g., SendGrid or a test service like Ethereal).

-Expo Go App on your mobile device for testing.
+Expo Go: The Expo Go App on your mobile device for testing.

 Installation & Setup
 Clone the repository: